Videotelephony: Videoconferencing modes

-Videoconferencing systems use two methods to determine which video feed or feeds to display.
+Videoconferencing systems use several methods to determine which video feed or feeds to display.

 Continuous Presence simply displays all participants at the same time, usually with the exception that the viewer either does not see their own feed, or sees their own feed in miniature.

 Voice-Activated Switch selectively chooses a feed to display at each endpoint, with the goal of showing the person who is currently speaking.
 This is done by choosing the feed (other than the viewer) which has the loudest audio input (perhaps with some filtering to avoid switching for very short-lived volume spikes).
-Often if no remote parties are currently speaking, the feed with the last speaker remains on the screen.
+Often, if no remote parties are currently speaking, the feed with the last speaker remains on the screen.

 Echo cancellation

 Acoustic echo cancellation (AEC) is a processing algorithm that uses the knowledge of audio output to monitor audio input and filter from it noises that echo back after some time delay.
 If unattended, these echoes can be re-amplified several times, leading to problems including: